 We all know the usual jokes about the ‘S’ in ‘IoT’ standing for ‘Security’.
 It’s hardly a secret that security in embedded, networked devices (‘IoT devices’) is all too often a last-minute task that ...

-Building a utility-scale quantum computer that can crack one of the most vital cryptosystems—elliptic curves—doesn’t require ...
+Building a utility-scale quantum computer that can crack one of the most vital cryptosystems—elliptic curves—doesn’t require nearly the resources anticipated just a year or two ago, two independently ...

 Asymmetric encryption (public-key algorithms) involves a key pair: a public key for encryption or signature verification and a private key for decryption or signing.
 This category includes RSA, Diffie ...